 Cambrian single family homes trends at a glance

-Sales and turnover are fast and steady, and the sales to list price has remained high, over 110% for five months now and now topping 116.7%.
+Sales and turnover are fast and steady, and the sales to list price has remained high, over 110% for many months now.
 It is a strong sellers market.
+Home prices in the entry level range are up about $300,000 or more from a year ago – making it harder and harder for first time home buyers to get into Cambrian.
+Many are now looking at Blossom Valley instead.

 And the chart from last month: